 Time (BOU.exi.tim) Sets the permanence time in a position.

-Choice (CHO) Outlines the actions that actors in specific positions are required, permitted, or prohibited from taking at particular stages of a decision-making process, including allowable and restricted actions and technologies, resource contributions and allocations, monitoring procedures, and the organization of meetings.
+Choice (CHO) Define the actions that actors in specific positions are obligated, allowed, or forbidden to take at particular stages of a decision-making process.
+Choice rules specify permissible and restricted actions and infrastructures, requirements for resource contributions and allocations, procedures for monitoring, and the organization and conduct of meetings.

 Actions (CHO.act) Specifies what specific positions are required, permitted, or prohibited to do.